 You can choose to donate from their gifts catalogue which includes everything from winter boots, activities for refugee children, or drinking water for two children throughout their schooling.

 In Luxembourg, Caritas supports vulnerable people including single-parent families, children and young people, migrants and refugees, disadvantaged people, the homeless or those with precarious housing or income.
 Caritas Luxembourg offers assistance through emergency housing, integration through work, psychosocial assistance and help with housing or food aid.

-Support is based on individual needs and you can view the many projects they run including art spaces for the homeless and StreetFootball.
-You can donate, give materials such as suitcases or sports clothing, or become a volunteer.
+In addition to the WanterAktioun programme, Caritas provides support based on individual needs and you can view the many projects they run including art spaces for the homeless and StreetFootball.
+You can donate, give materials or become a volunteer.

 For more information about volunteering in Luxembourg, read this article.